nagwww/101-AWS-S3-Hacks/README.md

 - Hack   : Search for a bucket with bucket name which is case sensitive
 - Hack   : Search for  bucket in a different AWS Region
 - Hack   : Upload a file to S3 bucket using method set_contents_from_filename
+- Hack   : Find out the status of the Bucket Versioning